Appliberated/HelloWorldToast/README.md

 (However, Hello World Toast may be useful if you need to show someone how a real Android toast looks like.)

-Hello World Toast is tiny (only 23k!), and runs on any Android smartphone, tablet, or device.
+Hello World Toast is tiny (only 84 KB!), and runs on any Android smartphone, tablet, or device.
 It runs on the latest Android versions, and even on the oldest versions, starting with Android 1.0!

 Hello World Toast is free and open source, doesn't show ads, doesn't require Internet, and doesn't ask for permissions.